KromHC: Manifold-Constrained Hyper-Connections with Kronecker-Product Residual Matrices: Notation and Preliminaries

 An order-$K$ tensor, $\mathcal{X}\in \mathbb{R}^{i_1 \times i_2 \times \cdots \times i_K}$, is a multi-dimensional array with $K$ modes.
 A vector is an order-$1$ tensor, and a matrix is an order-$2$ tensor.
 Tensorization (folding) reshapes a vector or a matrix into a higher-order tensor.
 For example, we can tensorize a matrix $\mathbf{A} \in \mathbb{R}^{j_1 \times j_2}$ into an order-$K$ tensor $\mathcal{A} \in \mathbb{R}^{i_1 \times \cdots \times i_K}$, provided that $\prod_{m=1}^{k} i_m = j_1$ and $\prod_{m=k+1}^{K} i_m = j_2$ for some split point $k \in \{1,\dots,K\}$.
 The inverse process of tensorization is called unfolding (matricization or vectorization).

-\paragraph{Tucker Decomposition Tensor Network.} Tucker decomposition is a corner stone in multi-linear tensor networks.
-It generalizes the matrix singular value decomposition (SVD) to higher-order tensors \cite{kolda2009tensor, de2000multilinear}.
+\paragraph{Tucker Decomposition Tensor Network.} Tucker decomposition is a cornerstone in multi-linear tensor networks, as it generalizes the matrix singular value decomposition (SVD) to higher-order tensors \cite{kolda2009tensor, de2000multilinear}.
 More specifically, Tucker decomposition tensor network parametrizes an order-$K$ tensor, $\mathcal{Y} \in \mathbb{R}^{i_1 \times i_2 \times \cdots \times i_K}$, as

 or in unfolded form

 where $\mathcal{X} \in \mathbb{R}^{r_1 \times r_2 \times \cdots \times r_K}$ is an order-$K$ core tensor, $\{\mathbf{U}^{k} \in \mathbb{R}^{i_k \times r_k}\}_{k=1}^K$ are the $K$ factor matrices, and $\text{vec}(\cdot)$ is the operation that converts a tensor from $\mathbb{R}^{i_1 \times i_2 \times \cdots \times i_K}$ to a vector $\in \mathbb{R}^{i_1 \cdot i_2 \cdots i_K}$.
 The vector containing $[r_1, r_2, \ldots, r_K]$ is the so-called Tucker ranks.
 The element-wise definition of the mode-$n$ product in $\mathcal{Y} = \mathcal{X} \times_k \mathbf{U}^k$ is